Jeevannaik66/Javascript-Projects/README.md

 ## Project 2: BMI Calculator Web App
 -This repository features a user-friendly BMI Calculator web application crafted with HTML, CSS, and JavaScript.
 Monitor your Body Mass Index and promote healthy living with this convenient tool!

+## Project 3: Loan Calculator Web App
+-This repository showcases a user-friendly Loan Calculator web application built with HTML, CSS, and JavaScript.
+Estimate your monthly loan payments, total interest, and loan amortization schedule with ease.
+Take control of your finances and plan for the future effectively using this intuitive tool!